Ruth-Marion Baruch: Photography

-Baruch's work includes a series on the Black Panther Party taken from July to October 1968, in collaboration with photographer Pirkle Jones, and a series on the hippies of Haight-Ashbury.
+Baruch's works, in collaboration with photographer and husband Pirkle Jones, including Illusion For Sale, and a series on the Black Panther Party taken from July to October 1968, and a series on the hippies of Haight-Ashbury.

 Baruch's photographs were exhibited in Perceptions at the San Francisco Museum of Art in 1954, as well as Edward Steichen's New York Museum of Modern Art exhibition, The Family of Man in 1955.

+Donated by the Marin Community Foundation, The Pirkle Jones and Ruth-Marion Baruch Collection, an archive of photographs documenting the people, landscape, and politics of California in the mid-20th century, is the largest single gift in history, to U.C.
+Santa Cruz, with an estimated value of $32 million.